 9. Add the final touches

-Last but absolutely not least is when you should start adding final touches to water features, raised beds for kitchen gardens and so on.
-At which point you'll be able to sow your lawn, or lay any turf around it, to let it establish.
+Last but absolutely not least is when you should start adding final touches to water features including any ponds that need filling.
+This is also when you can start to fill raised beds for your kitchen garden and so on.
+At which point you'll be able to sow your lawn, or lay any turf around it (if you want one that is!) to let it establish.

 10. Tidy up

-Or rather trim up, as once your grass has established you can mow into your desired shape.
-Our lawn edging ideas is sure to inspire you, then it is simply a case of getting decorative with your garden design to fulfil all of your outdoor space needs.
+Or rather trim up, as once your grass has established you can mow it to your desired shape and make a start on your lawn edges.
+If you don't have a lawn then move onto the decorative aspects of your garden design to fulfil all of your outdoor space needs.

-Ahead of work starting, it's important to find out garden landscaping cost information on materials, so do use manufacturers’ price lists.
+Ahead of work starting, with all garden landscaping ideas, it's important to find out abou costs.
+You'll need information on materials, so do use manufacturers’ price lists.
 Builders’ merchants and plant nurseries are also useful sources.
 You can usually negotiate good prices direct from the supplier or manufacturer, depending on the quantities.
 Spon’s External Works and Landscape Price Book is helpful to consult, and is the most common guide used in the trade.
+To help you stay on budget consider the following:

 - Protect your topsoil: if you have good quality top soil, take care to keep it out of harms way, and, if you need to order more, make sure you are there to take the delivery to not ensue any further costs.
 If this is coming via a digger, when you're dealing with a lot of soil for your whole plot, be sure to take a look at the quality – checking for any clay or weeds – ahead of letting the driver tip it.
 It's easier and more cost-effective to reject top soil, than to re-load a truck and order it again.